nuber-io/nuber/docs/lxd/ubuntu-btrfs.md

 ## Setting up LXD

-So that you can use `LXD` you need to initialize it, you can accept all the defaults except for when it prompts you `Create a new BTRFS pool?`, when it does select **no** and then enter `/btrfs` or the name that you created the partition.
+So that you can use `LXD` you need to initialize it, you can accept all the defaults except make sure `Name of the storage backend` is `btrfs` and then press return then it will prompt you `Create a new BTRFS pool?`, select **no** and then enter `/btrfs` or the name that you created the partition.

 ```bash
 $ sudo lxd init